kPerikou/LabAssignments-SEiP-2020/README.md

 First assignment its a multi-module Maven project.
 It consists of a parent Maven project `seip2020_practical_assignments` and a sub-module `gradeshistogram`.

 The sub-module its the one which generates the histogram.
-In order to accomplish this is using the JFREEChart library.
+In order to accomplish this is using the [JFreeChart](https://mvnrepository.com/artifact/org.jfree/jfreechart) library.

 In order to build all modules execute these command in the repository root directory: